mshockwave/portfolio/content/blog/llvm-codegen-legalization.md

 #### The value type to legalize
 Before wrapping up this section, I would like to spend some time on the second argument of `setOperationAction`: value type of the operation it's trying to legalize.
-Theoritically, it represent the subset of legal types -- given the fact that we have finished type legalization at this stage -- that are not supported in a specific operation and demanded further legalizations.
+Theoretically, it represent the subset of legal types -- given the fact that we have finished type legalization at this stage -- that are not supported in a specific operation and demanded further legalizations.

 As it turns out, _illegal_ types can also be used on this argument!